|Fall I 2018||click here for price||click here for dates|

 Modern-day packaging needs call for professionals with the power to communicate—both formally and graphically—the attributes of a product.
 With the aim of training professionals whose design is nurtured in a sense of social and environmental responsibility, this class gives tools for conceptualizing and developing comprehensive packaging projects.
 The goal is to understand the factors affecting production and selection of a package for a specific product, its possibilities, and materials.

-BCN: City of Cities in a Global World (3 credits / 45 contact hours)
+BCN: City of Cities in a Global World (6 ECTS / 3 U.S. credits)

 This course is focused on the city of Barcelona and on urban design, understanding the global need growing cities have, “to sew” the modern and the traditional through a redesigned public space.
 In this sense, the experience developed in the city of Barcelona in the last 40 years is a great example that we will analyze in order to understand the methodologies and interiorize the tools of interpretation and transformation of the city, from the bigger to the smaller scale.